 Some Easy Listening

 Need something to listen to while cruising the web?
-Here’s a beautiful transition from Scarlet Begonias to Fire On The Mountain, recorded live at the Capitol Theatre on April 22, 1977.
+Here’s a beautiful transition from Sugar Magnolia to Scarlet Begonias to Fire On The Mountain, recorded live at the Closing of Winterland on December 31, 1978.